GregorySchwartz/diversity/README.md

 as NaN).
 In this case, you must use the slower, but more accurate default method.** The output for the curve is similar to the diversity output, with label, window, position, and weight columns.
 However, there are three additional
 columns: subsample, expected_richness, and mad.
 The rarefaction curve tells us if we have sufficiently sampled enough if the curve plateaus.
 To check if the curve levels off, we can plot the subsample column as the x axis and the expected_richness column as the y axis.
 The mad column is only for empirical richness, described below.
 The other file contains a percent_above column, which tells us the percent of subsamples that are above 95% of the height of the curve.
 This can give us a quick glance at the curve to know if the curve "plateaus" (unless there are NaNs, which result in a nonsense percentage).
 You must be careful when looking at this percentage, however, as it might be high due to a very low number of sequences, say 2 or 3, as it's a percent of those low values so it might be artificially high in those cases, but you can tell by the weight.
+There is also an additional sampling column, which says how many more samples are needed to get the proportion g of the estimated richness in the assemblege.
+That estimated number is included under the S_est column, where the observed richness is in the richness column.

 For very large samples, the theoretical calculation of rarefaction will take approximately an eternity to execute with a high probability of memory issues.